Features of a Good Ergonomic Office Chair

 Probably the area where you’ll be most aware of your comfort level is in the seat of the chair.
 A good ergonomic office chair will be designed so as to evenly distribute your weight on the seat pan.
 Look for a rounded front edge that won’t restrict your circulation as you’re sitting.
 And make sure the seat is wide enough for your body if you’re a big person.

-A well made ergonomic office chair doesn’t come cheaply, and can cost up to $1000 or more for a high end model such as the Aeron chair.
+A well made ergonomic office chair doesn’t come cheaply and can cost up to $1000 or more for a high-end model such as the Aeron chair.
 So you want to make sure you do your research before buying and choose the features that are most important to you.
 Sometimes this can depend on what you actually do while seated.
 Do you tend to spend most of your time on the phone, do you use the mouse a lot, or do you mostly type at the keyboard?
 All of these factors will impact your comfort level while seated, and you want to make sure that you can adjust the parts of the chair that impact your body alignment the most.
+You may read another interesting article on Best Office Chairs for Sciatica.